a14m/ansible-rc-playbooks/archlinux.md

 - boot the `archiso` live image from a bootable USB.
 - connect to wireless network (if not connected via LAN).
 - set root password (which will be asked to run the install playbook).
-- set the hostname to `archiso.local`
+- set the hostname to `archlinuxiso.local`
 - run the `distro-install` playbook on the ansible controller

 **Example:**